Standard Deviation Calculator

 Practical applications and examples

 In statistical inference through null-hypothesis statistical tests the procedure is to establish what the expected distribution of outcomes from a test is, assuming a set of conditions are true, and then compare the actually observed data (converted to standard deviation measures) to that expected outcome.
 If the observed experimental data departs significantly from the expectation, there may be ground for inferring a breakthrough.
 Such results are often called "statistically significant".
+In statistical inference one deals with samples from a population, hence the sample standard deviation formula needs to be applied in order to estimate the population standard deviation.

-Different practical situations require for different thresholds (levels of statistical significance), which can be expressed in terms of standard deviations, say 2 standard deviations from the expected, or in terms of percentage probability of the observation under the null: 5%, 1%, etc. A value which is 1.96 standard deviations from the null cutoff will only be seen 5% of the time if the null hypothesis is in fact true.
+Different practical situations require different thresholds (levels of statistical significance), which can be expressed in terms of standard deviations, say 2 standard deviations from the expected, or in terms of percentage probability of the observation under the null: 5%, 1%, etc. A value which is calculated as 1.96 standard deviations from the null cutoff will only be seen 5% of the time if the null hypothesis is in fact true.
 The number of standard deviations of an observation is often referred to as the Z-score.
 The experiments in CERN through which gravitational waves were discovered, for example, had a threshold of 6-sigma, so the observations from the experiment had to be extremely unlikely before a discovery was to be announced.

-Since standard deviation and other statistical tools only apply to stationary series, and financial data is non-stationary, it needs to be transformed by removing trend, seasonality, and auto-correlation from the data, usually by way of differencing using complex regressions like ARIMA (AutoRegressive Integrated Moving Average) and exponential smoothing models.
+Since standard deviation and other statistical tools only apply to stationary series, and financial data is non-stationary, it needs to be transformed by removing trend, seasonality, and auto-correlation from the dataset, usually by way of differencing using complex regressions like ARIMA (AutoRegressive Integrated Moving Average) and exponential smoothing models.

-Standard deviations often accompany climate data like mean daily maximum and minimum temperatures, as they help us understand how often and by how much they fluctuate.
+Standard deviation calculations often accompany climate data like mean daily maximum and minimum temperatures, as they help us understand how often and by how much they fluctuate.
 For example, coastal locations often have smaller temperature deviations when compared to inland locations, making the typical weather quite different, even if they have the same average temperature.

 Cite this calculator & page